Kong/docs.konghq.com/app/konnect/gateway-manager/index.md

 A data plane node is a single {{site.base_gateway}} instance.
 Data plane nodes service traffic for the control plane.

-Kong does not host data plane nodes.
+Kong only hosts fully-managed Dedicated Cloud Gateway data plane nodes.
-You must deploy your own nodes, either on your own systems or in an external cloud provider.
+You must deploy your own nodes if you want to self-manage them, either on your own systems or in an external cloud provider.

-The Gateway Manager simplifies data plane node deployment by providing a script to provision a {{site.base_gateway}} data plane node in a Docker container running Linux, on MacOS, or on Windows.
+The Gateway Manager simplifies self-managed data plane node deployment by providing a script to provision a {{site.base_gateway}} data plane node in a Docker container running Linux, on MacOS, or on Windows.